haxtheweb/edtechjoker/draft-outline.md

 --- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---

+# Week 4 - Putting into practice to build a NASA image viewer

 - Date card wiring from own API
   - Ordered List rendering of the data as well
   - Option to render as ordered list or as date card